iterative/dvc.org/static/docs/get-started/install.md

 ```

 > Depending on the [remote storage](/doc/commands-reference/remote) type you
-plan to use to keep and share your data you might need to specify one of the
+plan to use to keep and share your data, you might need to specify one of the
 optional dependencies: `s3`, `gs`, `azure`, `ssh`.
 Or `all_remotes` to include
 them all.
-The command should look like this: `pip install dvc[s3]` - it will
+The command should look like this: `pip install dvc[s3]` - it
-install `boto3` library along with DVC to support AWS S3 storage.
-This is valid
+installs the `boto3` library along with DVC to support the AWS S3 storage.
+This
-for `pip install` option only.
-Other ways to install DVC already include support
+is valid for `pip install` option only.
+Other ways to install DVC already include
-for all remotes.
+support for all remotes.

 If you have troubles installing it with `pip`, self-contained binary packages
 are provided, use Download button to the left or get them